skl7028320/UdaCity_DSA_P1/explanation_2.md

 ## Time complexity
 The input of function is a directory which is essentially a tree data structure.
 In order to find the required file the tree needs to be completely traversed.
 Therefore the time complexity is O(n).

+## Space complexity
+The space complexity is O(n) where n is the number of file and directory in the input path because for each element in the traversed tree structure, some output occupying constant space is created.